 - No working out or heavy lifting for one (1) week after surgery.

 Important Things to Remember TO Do:

-To learn more about how LASIK surgery can improve your life, contact Eye Center of Texas today to schedule a free consultation.
+To learn more about how LASIK surgery can improve your life, contact Eye Center of Texas, leaders in Texas eye care, today to schedule a free consultation.